 B. Remove all oil, dirt, and other debris from the surface.

 3.03 ERECTION, INSTALLATION, APPLICATION

-A. Restoring the surfaces of decorative aluminum
+A. Restoring the surfaces of decorative aluminum architectural elements:

 CAUTION: DO NOT RESTORE ANODIZED OR CONVERSION COATINGS

 USING THESE METHODS - THEY WILL BE DAMAGED.

 - Apply wax or lacquer according to the surface texture desired (see 1a-1d below).
 DO NOT allow coating to build up and discolor surface texture.

 - For an embossed texture: Using a soft bristle brush, apply finish compound of ground pumice and water.

 - For a sandblasted texture: Use light sandblasting (only under factory conditions).